Principles of Community

 Highlights of Lab Engagement

-Michael Ly is the 2020 Conference and Mentoring Team Lead and Assessment Team Member for inclusive MCB.
+Michael Ly was the 2020 Conference and Mentoring Team Lead and Assessment Team Member for inclusive MCB.
 Most recently, he helped to facilitate the 3rd Annual iMCB Conference called “Building a Sense of Belonging.”

 Azra Lari and Jessica Tucker participated as discussion leaders for the First Generation affinity groups to wrap up the conference.